sharkeyryan/xkcd-express-api/README.md

 # XKCD REST API Using NodeJS Express

-XKCD Web comics or awesome. :)
+XKCD Web comics are awesome. :)

 https://xkcd.com/

-This is a REST API service using NodeJS Express to allow for integrating with the XKCD API.
+This is a REST API service using NodeJS Express to allow for integration with the XKCD API.

 ## Example ##